chrisfrank/nanostyled/README.md

 // import a functional-CSS framework import 'tachyons/css/tachyons.css';

-// Create a button by assigning your framework's CSS class names to props: const Button = nanostyled('button', {
+// Create a styled <Button> by mapping classes from your CSS framework
+// onto props on your component: const Button = nanostyled('button', {
   bg: 'bg-blue',
   color: 'white',